CS GO Mouse and Video Settings

 To a certain degree, yes.
 You have to keep in mind there's a relationship between aspect ratio and resolution.
 Aspect ratio determines the size of the game-view while resolution controls the quality through the amount of pixels.
 You know when you change the quality on a youtube video?
 When you increase the quality, you're adding more pixels.
 Black bars balances out the pixels (dots) on your x and y axis.

 You know that thing you did in school...
 Maths?
 The majority of people might remember the x and y graphs, well, here's where that knowledge comes in handy.
 Ever wondered why some cs: go professionals play with black bars?
 No black bars means "stretched" meaning you have to move your mouse further along the x axis there're more horizontal pixels.
 While the advantages of black bars are it balances out the pixels on the x and y axis making your tracking (mouse drag) even.
-Check here to find our recommended monitors.
+Check here to find our best monitor for cs go.

 So where did this misconception come from?